Analysis · February 2026

 COVID didn't just create a temporary spending spike — it permanently shifted the baseline.
 Before 2018, annual farm subsidy spending in our dataset hovered around $6.35B.
 The combination of trade war payments (2018-2019) and COVID relief (2020) created a "new normal" where Congress and farmers alike expected larger federal support.

-By 2021, spending dropped to $9.19B — a decline from the peak, but still 45% above 2017 levels.
+By 2021, spending dropped to $9.19B — a decline from the peak, but still well above 2017 levels.
 The precedent was set: when markets faltered, the government would step in with massive direct payments.
+This expectation now influences farm business decisions — why buy crop insurance when CFAP-style programs might cover your losses for free?

 Who Got the COVID Money?